CSTR-Edinburgh/magphase/README.md

 1. Before training, run the scripts (with the paths pointing to your data): ```0_batch_feature_extraction_for_merlin.py``` , and then ```1_batch_convert_label_state_aligned_to_variable_frame_rate.py```

-2. Modify the Merlin config file to use the extracted MagPhase features:
+2. Modify the Merlin config file and ```configure.py``` script to use the extracted MagPhase features:
 Use the features mag, real, imag, and lf0 as output parameters for the NN (instead of the defauls: mgc, bap, and lf0).
+The dimensions that you need to provide are (at least with the default configuration):
+lf0: 1
+dlf0: 3
+mag: 60
+dmag: 180
+real: 45
+dreal: 135
+imag: 45
+dimag: 135

 3. Modify the Merlin config file to use the variable rate label by pointing to the ```/labs_var_rate``` directory.